thi-ng/umbrella/packages/hdom/README.md

 - [Supports
   SVG](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup-svg),
   arbitrary elements, attributes, events
+- Suitable for server side rendering (by passing the same data structure to @thi.ng/hiccup's `serialize()`) and then "hydrating" listeners and components with life cycle methods
 - Less verbose than HTML / JSX, resulting in smaller file sizes
 - Static components can be distributed as JSON (or [transform JSON into components](https://github.com/thi-ng/umbrella/tree/master/examples/json-components))
 - Optional user context injection (an arbitrary object passed to all component functions)
-- auto-deref of embedded value wrappers which implement the [@thi.ng/api/IDeref](https://github.com/thi-ng/umbrella/tree/master/packages/api/api) interface (e.g. atoms, cursors, derived views, streams etc.)
 - CSS conversion from JS objects for `style` attribs
-- Suitable for server side rendering (by passing the same data structure to @thi.ng/hiccup's `serialize()`)
+- Auto-deref of embedded value wrappers which implement the [@thi.ng/api/IDeref](https://github.com/thi-ng/umbrella/tree/master/packages/api/api) interface (e.g. atoms, cursors, derived views, streams etc.)
 - Fairly fast (see benchmark example below)
-- Only ~4.4KB gzipped
+- Only ~5KB gzipped

+hdom is *very* flexible and supports different workflows and means to update a DOM...

 In addition to the descriptions in this file, [further information and examples are available in the